 How to Sleep with Vertigo

-While there is no direct connection between vertigo and insomnia or sleep apnoea, lack of sleep can make the symptoms of vertigo even worse.
+While there is no direct connection between vertigo and insomnia, lack of sleep can make the symptoms of vertigo even worse.
 This means that it's that much more important to get a good night's sleep if you're suffering from this condition.
 Here are our top three tips for waking up well-rested:

 Best Sleeping Position for Vertigo